 In summary, to compare schemas of different database platforms we connected to the source and target databases, then reengineered both of them into physical models.
 The comparison required that the two models had the same type and version of database, so we converted the source (left side of the compare)) DB2 z/OS schema model into an LUW version 10.5 model to match the comparison target (right side of the compare).
 Toad Data Modeler is a product that you might already have with your Toad for DB2 license.
 If you’re not sure, please check with your Quest Toad account manager.

 To find out more about Toad Data Modeler, visit the product page here.

-To find out more about Toad for DB2 LUW, and Toad for DB2 z/OS, explore the Toad for DB2 page on Toad World here, and find out all that’s new in Release 6.5.
+To find out more about Toad for DB2 LUW, and Toad for DB2 z/OS, explore the Toad for DB2 page on Toad World here, and find out all that’s new in the latest release.
 You’ll also find Blog and Forum buttons on the Toad World toolbar, where you can navigate to product- or solution-specific information or conversations.
 These are great places to get questions answered and learn more about Quest’s extensive database management solutions.

 Are you in a trial now or just learning about Toad for IBM DB2?
 Find out which edition is right for you with our Toad for IBM DB2 functional matrix.